E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 ## CREATION GOAL
 The rss-reader has been created as a final task for graduating EPAM March 2022 Python Foundation course.
 My personal goal was to create a rss-reader using OOP while trying to lessen external dependencies.
-Processing of rss URLs and various ways of output are split into corpuscular functions to allow easy changes of inner logic through inheritance.
+Processing of rss URLs and various ways of output are split into modular functions to allow easy changes of inner logic through inheritance.

-## PRODUCT VERSION
-Current rss-reader version is 1.5
+The rss-reader is presented in repo in two forms - a CLI utility and a web-service on Django 4 Framework and PostgreSQL base.

 ## NOTABLE MOMENTS

 All commands listed in this README file may vary according to your system settings.
 The most common difference may be in Python calling with console commands, as it can be done with keyword 'python' or 'python3' or 'py' and so on.
 Script has been tested on a clean machine with python 3.9.13, so change commands accordingly to your system settings if needed.

+# CLI UTILITY DOCUMENTATION

+## PRODUCT VERSION
+Current CLI utility rss-reader version is 1.5

 ## REQUIREMENTS